Theoretical Basis for a Solution to the Cosmological Constant Problem: The current situation

-We may wonder though if this binding energy could get large enough that it would make the total energy of the bound system itself negative.
-Once again however, theory comes to the rescue to put constraints on the values that observable total energy may take.
-In the case of gravity it was demonstrated first by Brill, Deser and Faddeev \cite{Brill-1} \cite{Brill-2} \cite{Deser-1} \cite{Brill-3} and also more recently by Schoen and Yau \cite{Schoen-1} \cite{Schoen-2} \cite{Schoen-3} \cite{Schoen-4} \cite{Schoen-5} that the energy of matter (everything except gravitation) plus that of gravitation is always positive when we require the validity of the dominant energy condition which is a kind of generalization of the weak energy condition (equation \ref{eq:01}).
-Although those theorems are fairly understandable there is no way to explain them in a few words, so you should refer to the papers cited above to learn more about them and their requirements.
-As with the other cases we discussed, it happens that as soon as we find it, negative energy disappears from our view.
-But we must admit that this time it cannot be considered an unusual and exotic phenomenon with limited consequences, because it appears to be as pervasive and commonplace as bound systems themselves.
+One may wonder, though, if this binding energy could get large enough (negative enough) that it would make the total energy of the bound system itself negative.
+Once again, however, theory comes to the rescue to put constraints on the values that observable total energy may take\footnote{ It was shown \cite{Brill-1} \cite{Brill-2} \cite{Deser-1} \cite{Brill-3} \cite{Schoen-1} \cite{Schoen-2} \cite{Schoen-3} \cite{Schoen-4} \cite{Schoen-5}, concerning the gravitational interaction in particular, that the energy of matter (everything except gravitation) plus that of gravitation is always positive when the dominant energy condition is assumed to be valid, which actually amounts to assume that the energy of the component particles is itself positive.}.
+If we compress a positive-energy object too tightly, it simply collapses into a black hole before its surface area is allowed to become so small and its energy density so large that the magnitude of its negative gravitational potential energy would be larger than the positive energy of the matter.
+Thus, positive-energy matter cannot turn into negative-energy matter through an increase of negative gravitational potential energy.
+As with the other cases I discussed, it happens that as soon as we find it, negative energy disappears from our view.
+But one must admit that, this time, it cannot be considered an unusual and exotic phenomenon with limited consequences, because it appears to be as pervasive and as commonplace as bound systems themselves.